jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

     * [Code Aesthetic](https://www.youtube.com/@CodeAesthetic) - There are only a few videos, but they cover some interesting Software Engineering topics.
 * Architecture and Design:
     * [Vaughn Vernon](https://www.youtube.com/@VaughnVernon) - Vernon translated Eric Evans' Domain-Driven Design into a form that's more consumable to most developers.
 His channel features videos on various software engineering topics.
-    * [Alistair Cockburn](https://www.youtube.com/@totheralistair) - Cockburn was one of the original [Agile Manifest](https://agilemanifesto.org/) authors, and he developed [Hexagonal Architecture](https://jhumelsine.github.io/2023/10/24/hexagonal-architecture-introduction.html).
+    * [Alistair Cockburn](https://www.youtube.com/@totheralistair) - Cockburn was one of the original [Agile Manifesto](https://agilemanifesto.org/) coauthors, and he developed [Hexagonal Architecture](https://jhumelsine.github.io/2023/10/24/hexagonal-architecture-introduction.html).
 His channel is an eclectic set of videos.
     * [Alpha Code](https://www.youtube.com/@AlphaCode8/videos) - This excellent Domain-Driven Design series halted abruptly and incomplete about seven years ago.
 I hate to mention it, but it feels as if the creator died unexpectedly.
 * Computer Science and Theory:
     * [Tim Roughgarden Lectures](https://www.youtube.com/@timroughgardenlectures1861) - [Tim Roughgarden](https://timroughgarden.org/) is a published computer science professor currently at Columbia University and previously at Stanford.
 His Algorithms course, which I completed via Coursera, was a master class in algorithms.
 Roughgarden presents what I feel are algorithm patterns, which can be applied repeatedly to solve different problems.
 Some of these patterns includes Divide-and-Conquer/Recursion, Greedy Algorithms, Probabilistic Algorithms and Dynamic Programming.
 Roughgarden is an enthusiastic presenter with a bit of whimsy, but the content is not for the faint of heart.